This is the multi-page printable view of this section. Click here to print.

 To set the image tag (digest) deletion policy, follow these steps.

-- Click All services > Container > Container Registry menu.
-It moves to the Service Home page of Container Registry.
+- Click the All Services > Container > Container Registry menu.
+Navigate to the Service Home page of Container Registry.

-- Service Home page, click the Image menu.
-It moves to the Image list page.
+- On the Service Home page, click the Image menu.
+You will be taken to the Image List page.

-- Click the gear button at the top of the Image 목록 page.
-The Registry/Repository 설정 popup window opens.
+- Click the gear button at the top of the Image List page.
+The Registry/Repository Settings popup will open.

-- Registry/Repository settings In the popup window, select the Registry name and Repository name where the Image to be set for the deletion policy is stored, and click the OK button.
+- Registry/Repository Settings In the popup window, select the Registry name and Repository name where the image to set the deletion policy is stored, and click the Confirm button.

-- Image list page, click the resource (Image) to set the deletion policy.
-Move to the Image details page.
+- On the Image List page, click the resource (Image) for which you want to set the deletion policy.
+You will be taken to the Image Details page.

-- Image Detail page’s Detail Info tab, click the Edit icon of the Delete Image Tag item.
-The Edit Delete Image Tag popup window will open.
+- On the Image Detail page, in the Detail Information tab, click the Edit icon of the Delete Image Tag item.
+The Edit Delete Image Tag popup opens.

-- Image Tag Deletion Modification In the popup window, enter and select the necessary information and activation status, and click the Confirm button.
+- Image Tag Delete Edit In the popup window, enter and select the activation status and required information, then click the Confirm button.

-- Delete policy activation is set to Use, the image tag (digest) will be automatically deleted according to the set delete policy.
+- If you select Enable for Deletion policy activation, image tags (digests) will be automatically deleted according to the configured deletion policy.

-- Select the deletion policy to apply and enter the period from when the image was first pushed to the repository to when it will be automatically deleted.
+- Select the deletion policy to apply and enter the period from when the image is first pushed to the repository until it is automatically deleted.

-- When the update notification popup window opens, click the Confirm button.
+- When the edit notification popup opens, click the Confirm button.

-- When the modification is complete, Image tag deletion modification was successful message will be displayed.
+- When the modification is complete, the message Image tag removal edit was successful will be displayed.

 To test the image tag (digest) deletion policy, follow these steps.